Bemmanuel01/Loan-Predictive-Model/README.md

 - Integrates with Systems: Can be integrated with existing loan processing systems to automate and streamline the approval process.

 # Summary
 The Loan Predictive Model aims to provide financial institutions with a powerful tool to predict loan approvals with high accuracy.
-By leveraging machine learning techniques, the model helps in reducing the risk of loan defaults, improving decision-making efficiency, and enhancing the overall customer experience.
+By leveraging the model, it helps in reducing the risk of loan defaults, improving decision-making efficiency, and enhancing the overall customer experience.
 The model's ability to analyze and predict outcomes based on historical data allows institutions to make data-driven decisions.